dark40/readme-generator/Main/README.md

 ```
-1
+npm i
 ```

 ## Usage

-1
+nothing more

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the APACHE 2.0 license.

 ## Contributing

-1
+nothing

 ## Tests